SiriDB/siridb-server/help/help_select.md

 Examples:

-	# Select all points from "series-001" in the 24h
+	# Select all points from "series-001" in the last 24h
 	select * from "series-001" after now - 1d

 	# Select all points from "series-001" today